nmago/GSoC-2017/index.md

  - service to view reports

 Other option was "creating authorization" but it could make service intricate and unsafe, so "break into 2 services" was the fastest and easiest way.
-Both of services set up as .onion: to send reports through the Tor network (why don't use main feature of Tor Browser - anonymous network to send?).
+Both of services are set up as .onion: to send reports through the Tor network (why don't use main feature of Tor Browser - anonymous network to send?).

 ##### Building Tor Browser

-At the beginning we built just browser (not Tor Browser Bundle) to test features and in last 3 weeks of GSoC period we tried to build Tor Browser Bundle using Reproducible Build Manager (RBM), few days we spent building windows version (also got erros such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1391685)), after that returned to Linux version and we managed to build Tor Browser reproducible with enabled our updated Crash Reporter.
+At the beginning we built just browser (not Tor Browser Bundle) to test features and in last 3 weeks of GSoC period we tried to build Tor Browser Bundle using Reproducible Build Manager (RBM), few days we spent building Windows version (also got erros such as [this](https://bugzilla.mozilla.org/show_bug.cgi?id=1391685)), after that returned to Linux version and we managed to build Tor Browser reproducible with enabled our updated Crash Reporter.

 In this project building was very time taking and nothing doing process: you start build and have to just look, got logs, fix errors and start again.
 Dont sure have I to consider it as work hours :/